 A student who is pursuing an academic program and who decides to change his or her program of study may apply only those courses that count towards the new degree program in the CGPA calculations and course completion percentages.
-The student's normal program length will be recalculated.
-He or she will start with the recalculated CGPA and credits attempted and completed for the purpose of determining satisfactory academic progress.
-VIU limits the number of times a student can change programs to two maximum.
+The student's NPL will be recalculated.

+The student will start with the recalculated CGPA and credits attempted and completed for the purpose of determining satisfactory academic progress.
+VIU limits the number of times a student can change programs to a maximum of two.
 That means that the student must fully complete and graduate from his or her third program of study.